Aazour

-The municipality of Azour is located in the Kaza of Jezzine, one of the eight mohafazats (governorates) of Lebanon.
+The municipality of Aazour is located in the Kaza of Jezzine, one of the eight mohafazats (governorates) of Lebanon.

 History

 In 1838, Eli Smith noted 'Azur as a village by Jezzin, "East of et-Tuffa".

-Social life
+Demographics

+In 2014, Christians made up 98.85% of registered voters in Aazour.
+85.96% of the voters were Maronite Catholics.

 The village population is around 1306.
 The majority of this population is settled in Beirut and its suburbs and treat the village as a summer destination to get away from the heat and bustle of the capital.

-The inhabitants of Azour are mainly followers of the Maronite church.

 Families

-The major family name in Azour is Azouri عازوري(spelled also Azoury).
+The major family name in Aazour is Aazouri عازوري and Aoun عون (spelled also Aazoury).
 All Lebanese with the Azoury family originate from the village of Azour.
 They are also distributed around the world, mainly Canada, United States of America, Brazil, Dubai and Mexico.